mbeddr/mps-platform-docs/src/doc/docs/aspects/generator.md

 !!! question "Can you access the output model in a property macro?"

-    > In reference macros in generators, I can use the provided "outputNode" parameter as an entry point into the output model of the current transformation and e.g. use this to find the root node my generated reference will be contained in.
+    > In reference macros in generators, I can use the provided *outputNode* parameter as an entry point into the output model of the current transformation and e.g. use this to find the root node my generated reference will be contained in.
     > Can I do something similar in property macros?
-For those, there obviously is no "outputNode".
+For those, there is no *outputNode*.
 I'd still like to find, for example, the Node in my output model that my generated property belongs to.
 Is there a way to do that?

     {{ question_by('jonaskraemer') }}